public-data-and-ai-csm/Public-DataAI-Assets/docs/IBM_Cloud_General.md

 - [Developing Node.js Applications on IBM Cloud](http://www.redbooks.ibm.com/Redbooks.nsf/RedbookAbstracts/sg248406.html?Open) - an IBM Redbook which walks through examples of developing Node,js application on the IBM Cloud.
 - [Essentials of Application Development on IBM Cloud](http://www.redbooks.ibm.com/Redbooks.nsf/RedbookAbstracts/sg248374.html?Open) - another IBM Redbook, this one covers some of the basics around application development on the IBM Cloud.
 Great for learning those foundational Cloud development skills - and a key piece of preparation for Cloud certification.

+## Support on the IBM Cloud

+In traditional support scenarios, support comes along with the purchase of product licenses.
+How does support work when you are just paying for what you use on the IBM Cloud?
+Is my support metered too?
+Do I have to pay by the ticket?
+No, you don't.
+Support on the IBM Cloud looks like this:

+If you are like me, you use an unpaid (either trial or free) IBM Cloud account.
+You are not paying anything for using it.
+For these accounts, you begin with just preliminary support.
+It means that you start with just very simple support - no support for the services on the IBM Cloud, just for the Cloud infrastructure itself.

+Creating tickets is available to EVERYONE within the context of their own account.
+In the context of another account (like most individual user situations), this ability is granted to particular users.
+This is done through account management on the IBM Cloud (read more about IAM here).

+Once an account starts to spend money, they get **[BASIC support](https://cloud.ibm.com/docs/get-support?topic=get-support-support-plans#basic-support)**.
+This gets you 24 x 7 access to the IBM Cloud technical support team through support cases.
+Phone and chat are available for these customers, but there are no SLA's (service level agreements), and responses may not be as quick as you might like.
+This support is still kind of basic (thus the name).

+If you want something a bit more robust, you can pay for **[ADVANCED support](https://cloud.ibm.com/docs/get-support?topic=get-support-support-plans#standard-support)**.
+This gets you 24 x 7 access to the IBM Cloud technical support team through support cases, phone and chat.
+There are some specific SLA's for different severity levels of support case.
+Responses may not be as detailed as you might want, but IBM Support will give your case some priority.
+This is typically what we would suggest for a customer that has one or two production applications deployed or dependent on the IBM Cloud.

+If you want something even more robust, you can pay a little more for **[PREMIUM support](https://cloud.ibm.com/docs/get-support?topic=get-support-support-plans#premium-support)**.
+Premium support gives you the usual access to support tickets, phone and chat.
+The SLA's for Premium support are even more responsive than those associated with the Advanced support plan (which is what you would expect).
+In addition to better priority and quicker responsiveness, you also get access to IBM experts, which can help you when you are looking at strategic uses of the IBM Cloud.
+You will also get an Technical Account Manager assigned to you - and they will help you manage your support tickets, and make sure that the IBM Cloud is providing value to you.
+This contribution to your business goals is covewred in. quarterly business reviews.
+This is typically what we would suggest to a customer that has a large number of applications either deployed or dependent on the IBM Cloud - where the IBM Cloud is a major part of your IT infrastructure.

+### References for Further Reading
+- [Basic, Advanced, and Premium Support plans](https://cloud.ibm.com/docs/get-support?topic=get-support-support-plans) - the most up-to-date info on support plans and what to expect - from the IBM Cloud documentation.

 ---
 # Infrastructure Services and APIs